watsona4/scipy2016/SciPy2016TripReport.md

 > in publications to format results without the risk of copy-and-paste
 > error.*

-This talk was very interesting.
+This talk was interesting.
 The presenter is a graduate student who wrote a simple API to define dependencies for SCons, a software construction tool (similar to CMake) that is written in Python.
 SCons can dynamically determine control flow based on dependencies between targets.
 She used this system to perform her research and write her